WorldHealthOrganization/tng-participant-template/README.md

     - Invite WHO Bot User to Repository (with read rights).
     - Create GPG Keys for responsible persons for each Environment (for tagging)
 3) Fill in content for your country

 # Procedure

 1) The Repo will be onboarded + the GPG keys
+2) Tag the version of your latest informations by using [git tag + signing](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) commands either from terminal or developer IDE.
+Please Note that an update in github web desktop itself is not working, because the platform will use an intermediate key.
-2) The Bot user clones the latest tag of your private repo and verifies the signature of the tag against the onboarded GPG keys
+3) The Bot user clones the latest tag of your private repo and verifies the signature of the tag against the onboarded GPG keys
-3) After verification the content will be took over for your country
+4) After verification the content will be took over for your country
-4) The bot creates a PR
+5) The bot creates a PR

 # GPG Keys

-Follow the [instructions] to create a key(https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key).
+Follow the [instructions](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) to create a key.

 Algorithm RSA or EC.
 Minimum Keylength 4096 bit (RSA) or 256 bit (EC)